-We are subject to extensive and ongoing regulation, oversight and other requirements by the FDA with respect to VIBATIV and failure to comply with these regulations and requirements may subject us to penalties that may adversely affect our financial condition or our ability to commercialize VIBATIV.
+We are subject to extensive and ongoing regulation, oversight and other requirements by the FDA with respect to VIBATIV and failure to comply with these regulations and requirements may subject us to penalties that may adversely affect our financial condition or our ability to commercialize VIBATIV, if the Transaction with Cumberland is not consummated and we continue to commercialize VIBATIV, and, if approved, YUPELRI will be subject to similar FDA regulations, oversight and requirements. .

 With VIBATIV approved in certain countries, we are subject to continuing regulatory obligations, such as safety reporting requirements and additional post-marketing obligations, including regulatory oversight of promotion and marketing.
 Prescription drug advertising and promotion are closely scrutinized by the FDA, including substantiation of promotional claims, disclosure of risks and safety information, and the use of themes and imagery in advertising and promotional materials.
-As with all companies selling and marketing products regulated by the FDA in the US, we are prohibited from promoting any uses of VIBATIV that are outside the scope of those uses that have been expressly approved by the FDA as safe and effective on the VIBATIV label.
+As with all companies selling and marketing products regulated by the FDA in the US, we are prohibited from promoting any uses of VIBATIV, and will be similar prohibited with respect to YUPELRI (if approved), that are outside the scope of those uses that have been expressly approved by the FDA as safe and effective on the product's label.